Conditions Treated By Bioidentical Hormone Therapy

 Bioidentical Hormone Replacement Therapy can be used to supplement the body with progesterone and estrogen, helping to reduce the symptoms of menopause and reducing the risk of heart disease and osteoporosis.

-Symptoms Of Andropause
+- Symptoms Of Low T and Andropause

 After men turn thirty, testosterone levels begin to decline naturally at about 1% per year.
 In men, this hormone imbalance often has the biggest impact on testosterone and cortisol (the stress hormone).
 With testosterone and cortisol levels out of proper range, men experience a range of andropause symptoms.